Nick Maton Player Props: Tigers vs. Twins

 - The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.50 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.56).

-- Twins pitchers combine to allow the third-fewest home runs in baseball (67 total, one per game).
+- The Twins give up the second-fewest home runs in baseball (67 total, one per game).

-- In his last appearance on Friday, the righty tossed five innings against the Toronto Blue Jays, allowing one earned run while surrendering five hits.
+- His last appearance was on Saturday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.